-Government and academic research shows that African Americans are much more susceptible to falling into deep debt than the white population through hefty credit card balances, and student, auto, and home loans.
+Government and academic research show that African Americans are much more susceptible to falling into deep debt than the white population through hefty credit card balances, and student, auto, and home loans.

-The same research reveals that African Americans often seek a financial remedy — high-interest payday loans — that can make matters worse.
+The same research reveals that African Americans often seek a financial remedy — high-interest payday loans — that makes matters worse.

-“In the short term, we want to give more people an opportunity to be financially stable and move ahead.
-In the longer term, we are looking at policy reform, interventions that actually move the needle on decreasing the debt burden.
+“In the short term, we want to [allow more people] to be financially stable and move ahead.
+In the longer term, we are looking at policy reform, interventions that move the needle on decreasing the debt burden.
 We have to change those numbers.’’

 Wealth Gap for African Americans

 According to the Economic Policy Institute, an independent think tank based in Washington, the average wealth (savings, retirement, equity) for an African American family ($95,261), is one-seventh that of a white family ($678,737).
+Usually, we pass on our wealth to our children.
+This creates a cycle making it harder for African Americans and other minorities to gain even ground with white Americans.
 At the midpoint — the median level — a white family’s wealth ($134,230) is about 12 times greater than the wealth of an African American family ($11,030).

-The Federal Reserve of Boston, in cooperation with Duke University and The New School, published a comprehensive analysis on the African American Wealth Gap.
+The Federal Reserve of Boston, in cooperation with Duke University and The New School, published a comprehensive analysis of the African American Wealth Gap.
 Review their findings here in The Color of Wealth.